Pchambet/ml4climate/book/notebooks/2_bias_variance_regularization_validation.md

 +++ {"slideshow": {"slide_type": "subslide"}}

 <div class="alert alert-block alert-warning">
+    <b>Assumption</b>

-We assume that all random variables and random vectors have finite variance and have densities (they are absolutely continuous with respect to the Lebesgue measure).
+All random variables and random vectors have finite variance and have densities (they are absolutely continuous with respect to the Lebesgue measure).
 </div>

 +++ {"slideshow": {"slide_type": "slide"}}